jordan ‘98.

 where my parents rented an apartment,

-because friends were over,
+and friends were over.

 my parents said they cut it